srl-labs/containerlab/docs/install.md

     3. Docker Desktop for Mac introduced cgroups v2 support in 4.3.0 version; to support the images that require cgroups v1 follow [these instructions](https://github.com/docker/for-mac/issues/6073).
     4. Docker Desktop relies on a LinuxKit based HyperKit VM.
 Unfortunately, it is shipped with a minimalist kernel, and some modules such as VRF are disabled by default.
 Follow [these instructions](https://medium.com/@notsinge/making-your-own-linuxkit-with-docker-for-mac-5c1234170fb1) to rebuild it with more modules.

-When the container is started, you will have a bash shell opened with the directory contents mounted from the Mac OS.
+When the container is started, you will have a bash shell opened with the directory contents mounted from the macOS.
 There you can use `containerlab` commands right away.

 ???tip "Step by step example"
-    Let's imagine I want to run a lab with two SR Linux containers running directly on a Mac OS.
+    Let's imagine I want to run a lab with two SR Linux containers running directly on a macOS.

     First, I need to have Docker Desktop for Mac installed and running.